On the contribution of work or heat in exchanged energy via interaction in open bipartite quantum systems: Examples

 As was mentioned before, this example implies that the initial coherence of the state of the system contributes to doing work.
 In other words, "coherence contained in the state of the system does not allow the energy exchanged between the system and the environment to be only of the heat form".
 In further publications we will investigate the connection between the initial coherence and the exchanged work in more detail.
 Initial coherence is of great significance especially in charging a quantum battery by a quantum charger because we need to extract all the energy transferred to the battery in the form of work \cite{Binder,Campaioli,Ferraro,Barra,Andolina}.
 In Ref. \cite{Andolina} it was shown that if the initial state of the charger is a coherent state the extractable work from the battery using a cyclic unitary transformation is optimal.
 It has also been shown that the extractable work in fully quantized setups obtainable from non-passivity strongly depends on the initial state of the system, particularly on its coherence \cite{Klimovsky}.
 Finally, we will show that these refined definitions of work and heat will give new insight into the irreversibility and the entropy production of a quantum thermodynamic system.
 The entropy production of a thermodynamic system $\mathcal{A}$ is defined as \cite{Blundell,Kondepudi,Groot,Yunus}

 where $T$ is the temperature of the bath with which the system interacts.
 As can be seen from Eq. (\ref{14}) the entropy production of a system depends on the definition of heat, therefore since the entropy production is a measure of irreversibility of a thermodynamic process these new refined definitions of heat and work give new insight into irreversibility of quantum thermodynamic processes.
 In Fig. (\ref{Fig6}) the entropy production of the system, investigated in the last example for the initial state $\rho_s(0)=\dfrac{1}{2} $, is illustrated.
 As is shown the entropy production in Alicki's framework is less than that in our framework.
 This means that removing that part of the energy, which does not play any role in the change of the entropy of the system, from the definition of heat reveals that more irreversibility is, in fact, occurring in the interior of the system.
 Therefore our novel refined definitions of heat and work give new insight into the irreversibility of quantum thermodynamic processes.
 It should be mentioned that in Refs. \cite{Boukobza,Weimer} different frameworks form Alicki's were proposed.
 But in both frameworks the change in the eigenvectors of the state was never taken into account.
-In Ref. \cite{Bera} heat was defined as $T_\mathcal{B}\Delta S_\mathcal{B}$ where $T_\mathcal{B}$ is the temperature of the thermal bath $\mathcal{B}$.
-This definition can only be used for large thermal reservoirs under the condition no entropy is produced inside the reservoir and the Hamiltonian of the reservoir is constant.